cvisionai/tator-py/docs/TatorApi.md

-Interact with an individual state type.
+Delete state type.
 A state type is the metadata definition object for a state.
 It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.

 ### Example